AusClimateService/npcp/reports/phase1/phase1_report.md

     <br>
     <em>
-      Figure 3: Bias in annual mean daily maximum temperature (relative to the AGCD dataset) for the "historical" assessment task.
+      Figure 3: Bias in annual mean daily maximum temperature (relative to the AGCD dataset) for the "calibration" assessment task.
       Results are shown for the ACCESS-ESM1-5 GCM (top left), the BOM-BARPA-R RCM forced by that GCM (bottom left), and various bias correction methods applied to those GCM (top row, columns to the right)